To guide child protection workers in the delivery of the Parent Support service.

 The review considers the aims included in the RPA and the effectiveness of the identified actions.
 Each time an aim is realised, write "achieved" in the timeframe column.

-If parents enter into an RPA but do not engage or participate, we need to assess the safety and/or wellbeing of the children in the context of the Parent Support Service and consider how to proceed.
+If parents enter into an RPA but do not engage or participate, the safety and/or wellbeing of the children must be assessed in the context of the Parent Support Service and consider how to proceed.

-For more details about the RPA see The Use of Responsible Parenting Agreements in Parent Support.
+For more details about the RPA refer to The Use of Responsible Parenting Agreements in Parent Support.

 Multidisciplinary Case Consultations

-Multidisciplinary Case Consultations are a mechanism for considering different professional perspectives required to engage families with multiple problems. child protection workers may consider a Multidisciplinary Case Consultation for Parent Support cases where:
+Multidisciplinary Case Consultations are a mechanism for considering different professional perspectives required to engage families with multiple problems.
+You may consider a Multidisciplinary Case Consultation for Parent Support cases where: